mikulatomas/wilima.github.io/index.md

 ---

 ## About
 I am student of Computer Science at Palacký University.
-I am focused on Python programming and studying data analysis.
+I am focused on **Python programming** and studying **data analysis**.
 I am also interested in design of any kind.
-My hobbies are board games (Magic the Gathering), video games, photogaphy and playing music.
+My hobbies are board games *(Magic the Gathering)*, video games, photogaphy and playing music.

 ## Projects
 * **[UPOL Search Engine](https://github.com/UPOLSearch/UPOL-Search-Engine)**, <span class="year">*2016 – N/A*</span>